needle-mirror/com.unity.visualscripting/Documentation~/vs-create-graph-unassigned-flow.md

-# Create a new unassigned graph using the empty graph creation flow
+# Create a new unassigned graph with the empty graph creation flow

 You can use the empty graph creation flow to create a new unassigned graph for use in your project.